haskell-serbia/tutorials/dependent_types.md

 # Dependent Types in Haskell

-*This topic is considered as advanced and some prior knowledge of Haskell is assumed although I will provide links for the terms not explained in the article*.
+*This topic is considered as advanced and some prior knowledge of Haskell is assumed although I will try to provide links for the terms not explained in the article*.

 _Why_ ?

 Dependent types help to form a proof that the most critical features work the way we want them and all that in compile time.
-We form very specific types that ensure all invariants program can have will work properly.
+We can form very specific types that ensure all invariants program can have will work properly.

 Dependent types use type level functions that are reduced using term level data.